 - Despite the uncharacteristic nature of the event, a gruesome, random murder on a Canadian long-distance bus in 2008 confirmed a lot of people's prejudices.

 - Due to the poor service frequency as well as meandering routes, bus ridership on suburban local buses is often primarily people without access to a vehicle.
 This can range from repeat DUI offenders to students to the physically disabled - the common thread being that due to their social status, they are effectively forced to use public transit while the norm is car travel.

-- Amtrak's long distance trains have this reputation, especially in the coach classes, as they serve rural areas along their routes and have little security.
+- Amtrak's long distance trains have a similar reputation to Greyhound, especially in the coach classes, as they serve rural areas along their routes and have little security.